ksysoev/p5-Async-Stream/README.md

 ## new\_from(@array\_of\_items)

-Constructor creates instanse of class.
+Constructor creates instance of class.
 Class method gets a list of items which are used for generating streams.

     my @domains = qw(